A fully-featured client to access your Cloud Storage provided by MEGA.

 ln -s /path/to/jdk ${HOME}/android-java

-You can use the path in Android Studio, which you can find in Preferences > Build, Execution, Deployment > Build Tools > Gradle > Gradle JDK (default)
+You can find the Java path in Android Studio at Preferences > Build, Execution, Deployment > Build Tools > Gradle > Gradle JDK (default).

 ln -s /path/to/jdk ${HOME}/android-java

-Before running the SDK building script, install the required dependencies via HomeBrew:
+Before running the SDK build script, install the required dependencies via Homebrew:

 brew install bash gnu-sed gnu-tar autoconf automake cmake coreutils libtool swig wget xz python3

-Then reboot MacOS - to ensure newly installed latest bash (v5.x) overrides default v3.x in PATH
+Then reboot MacOS to ensure the newly installed bash (v5.x) overrides the default v3.x in PATH.

 export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"